 This year, applications which focus on COVID-19 recovery projects, for example: applications which focus building mental and physical health and wellbeing, support strong and sustainable community connections and promote thriving local places, will be prioritised.

+The current Grants for Community round has now closed.
 Funding announcements will be made in November.

 Grants for Community Information Sessions